IBM/taxinomitis/DEPLOYMENT.md

 Back-end/API authentication is handled by the **mlforkids-api** service, which makes requests directly to Auth0 APIs using express middleware.

 Web authentication is handled through Auth0.
+The `login.machinelearningforkids.co.uk` subdomain is delegated to Auth0 - with a CNAME pointing at the Auth0 servers.

 ![deployment components](./docs/04-auth.png)